 It’s obvious, most tourists don’t visit Orange Walk Town for its CDB or its gourmet restaurants.
 Nor for its vibrating lounges and clubs – they’re all pretty pristine, in deepest hibernation, still with a huge potential for development.

 No, the visit is all about another Maya ruin: Lamanai.
 Some 30 km in the jungle.

 Best to book a tour by boat to reach the site.
-Despite its rather unreasonable prize it’s a wonderful opportunity to tour along New River.
+Despite its rather unreasonable prize it’s a wonderful opportunity to float along New River.
 Thru a kind of secondary jungle, passing the Mennonite village of Shipwreck, watching some birds along the way to finally reach Lamanai after 2h.

 Then we’re in Lamanai.

 To start with, we learn all we’re not allowed to do, …